OAuth Integration Flow Documentation¶

 - API Integration Credentials: Custom OAuth implementation for third-party service access

 This document focuses on the API Integration OAuth flow used for connecting to external services.
-For the list of supported providers, see /backend/backend/integrations/providers.py
+For the list of supported providers, see /backend/backend/integrations/providers.py.
+For user authentication documentation, see the Supabase auth implementation.

 Trust Boundaries¶